TaylorHuber/Data_Course_Huber/README.md

 Looks like escape keys don't do anything and it just appends the string verbatim n did this work for a newline?
+/n
+/n
+/n
+Hopefully this is three lines down